Jeffrey-S-Smith/codefellows-code-201-reading-notes/class-04.md

 ### Pair Programming

 1. Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.

+## Questions or Comments (If no questions provided, summarize and explain this topic via an analogy from your previous work or home experience.)

+## Things I want to know more about

+### Resources used